 3. Get non-lawyer help.

-Here are some ways to get help if you decide against hiring a lawyer:
+Here are some ways to get help if you decide against hiring a lawyer, or even just to educate yourself about the process if you do use a lawyer:

 - Probate court clerks commonly answer basic questions about court procedure but won’t provide legal advice particular to your case.